 Safe Babies Program Evaluation

 First3Years is contracting with the Texas Institute for Child & Family Wellbeing (TXICFW) to evaluate Safe Babies, a program designed to improve outcomes for infants and toddlers in foster care by supporting their attachment needs.

 First3Years, formerly Texas Association for Infant Mental Health (TAIMH), began in 1980 as a group of volunteers in the infant mental health field who were concerned about the quality of care for infants and toddlers both inside and outside the home.
 The agency began operating its Safe Babies program in July of 2015 in Tarrant County, Texas, with the goal of helping the child welfare system to better meet the developmental needs of young children.
 Safe Babies has since expanded its programming to Dallas and Harris counties.

-The Texas Institute for Child and Family Wellbeing is conducting an evaluation of the Safe Babies program which seeks to answer the following research question: Do children who participate in the Safe Babies program achieve better permanency and wellbeing outcomes compared to children who do not participate in the program?
+The Texas Institute for Child & Family Wellbeing is conducting an evaluation of the Safe Babies program which seeks to answer the following research question: Do children who participate in the Safe Babies program achieve better permanency and wellbeing outcomes compared to children who do not participate in the program?